-- that staff and volunteers will be responsible users and stay safe while using the internet and other communications technologies for educational, personal and recreational use. - that school IT systems and users are protected from accidental or deliberate misuse that could put the security of the systems and users at risk. - that staff are protected from potential risk in their use of IT in their everyday work. - that the school is compliant with its duty under the General Data Protection Regulations (GDPR).
+- that staff and volunteers will be responsible users and stay safe while using the internet and other communications technologies for educational, personal and recreational use. - that school IT systems and users are protected from accidental or deliberate misuse that could put the security of the systems and users at risk. - that staff are protected from potential risk in their use of IT in their everyday work.

-The school will try to ensure that staff and volunteers will have good access to IT to enhance their work, to enhance learning opportunities for pupils and will, in return, expect staff and volunteers to agree to be responsible users.
+The school will try to ensure that staff and volunteers will have good access to IT to enhance their work, to enhance learning opportunities for pupils learning and will, in return, expect staff and volunteers to agree to be responsible users.